alterior-mvc/alterior/README.md

 ## Consuming your web service

-A web service built with Alterior can be consumed on the client transparently.
-This is an example of a [Transparent Service](https://github.com/alterior-mvc/alterior/wiki/TransparentServicesPlanning)
+By following Alterior's structural and packaging conventions web services can be consumed on the client transparently.

+For example, an Angular frontend can c
 ```typescript
 import { MyWebService } from '@example/my-backend';
 import { Component } from '@angular/core';